Skip to main content

 • Diminished long-term organisational capability

-The link between inclusion and performance is no longer theoretical.
-It is well evidenced.
+The link between inclusion and performance is well evidenced.

 McKinsey’s global Women in the Workplace series, including the latest 2025 edition, consistently finds that organisations with more women in senior leadership report stronger organisational health, more inclusive cultures, and better talent outcomes.
 That includes higher retention and promotion rates for women and other under-represented groups, outcomes that directly influence engagement and long-term performance.